cwnghng/weather-app/README.md

 2. Maximum search entries in history is 10
 3. Forms are cleared after submitting
 4. Data shown is in metric units
+5. If there is no search history, the search history component does not render

 ## Code structure